B2B Authentication

 • OAuth is focused on authorization, allowing apps to access specific user data without needing their password, based on permissions granted.

 In short, SSO manages sign-in across platforms, while OAuth securely grants apps access to user data.
 SSO can be achieved using OAuth, as is the case with Google Sign-In.
+For more information around SSO implementation make sure you check out our Blueprint for SSO Implementation.

 No items found.